For a Father’s Day he’ll never forget, slip a paper target inside his card and give him a few rounds at a firing range.

 - Nashville’s ONLY indoor range which is also open in the evening and on Sunday afternoons.

 - Cheapest indoor range, $12 for a whole day of shooting.

 - Biggest drawback: length of time to get there.

 Check out the Top 10 Fun Things To Do For Dad for more great Father’s Day ideas!

-UDPATE: Info about Nashville’s newest indoor gun ranges.
+UDPATE: Info about Nashville’s indoor gun ranges.